By Stephanie Montague, Military Spouse

-If you’ve been following the PCSgrades blog series on Space-A travel, you’ve learned a lot over the past 9 months.
+If you’ve been following the PCSgrades blog series on Space-A travel, you’ve learned a lot.
 You know the Space-A basics, what to pack, how to travel with kids, and what resources to access for more information.

 Before you claim expert status, here are some Space-A do’s and don’ts to know when flying Space-A.